sernofel/taskManager/README.md

 ## 3. MYFIRSTAPP
 - Redux
-  - Implementar typesafe-actions
+  - typesafe-actions
-  - Crear selectores
+  -  Create selectors
-  - Añadir EPIC y crear acción asíncrona (createAsyncAction())
+  - Add EPIC and asyncAction()
-  - Servicio que simula una petición a bbdd (setTimeout())
+  - Service to mock request to bbdd (setTimeout())
-  - Configurar store a nivel global (rootStore)
+  - Config store to level global (rootStore)
   - HOOK useDispatch()
   - HOOK useEffect()
-- Crear módulo ’TASK’ para separarlo de la configuración global
+- Create ’TASK’module to separate it from global configuration

 > Docu: